 Lake Superior’s Isle Royale National Park is an island of wild creatures, unspoiled forests, refreshing lakes, and rugged scenery.
-Hike trails known for moose sightings, view Rock Harbor Lighthouse, and explore the historic Edison fishery.
-Discover this US Biosphere Reserve, known for its isolated population of wolves and moose.
-Trip fee includes round-trip ferry from the mainland (approximately $120/person).
+Hike trails known for moose sightings, amazing stargazing from reduced light population, and visit one of the least frequented National Parks as you can only reach the island via boat or plane.
+Discover this US Biosphere Reserve known for its isolated population of wolves and moose.
+Trip fee includes a round-trip ferry from the mainland.

-DAY 1: Drive from Minneapolis to Copper Harbor, MI.
-Camp at Fort Wilkins State Park in Copper Harbor that evening.
+Drive from Minneapolis to Grand Portage, MN.
+Camp at Judge C.R.
+Magney State Park that evening.
 Get packs ready to go meet the ferry in the morning.

-DAY 2: Get up early to meet the morning ferry for the 3-hour ride to Rock Harbor on the eastern end of the island.
-Pick up permits at the ranger station in Rock Harbor.
-Make camp at Rock Harbor or hike to Three Mile campsite.
+Get up early to meet the morning ferry for the 3-hour ride to Windigo on the western end of the island.
+Pick up permits at the ranger station then you’ll continue on to McCargoe Cove to start your hike and set up camp for night 1 on the island.

 TERRAIN/ROUTE CHOICES: Isle Royale is rugged, with rocky terrain, and significant elevation changes.
 Isle Royale offers a wide range of route options that offer incredible views of Lake Superior, neighboring islands, and wildlife.